JanSteffes/scan_app/README.md

 ## Manage Files

 Displays a list of files of the current directory (e.g. current date - all files from today).
-There, files can be deleted, or merged together.
+There, files can be deleted, shown, or merged together.
 Naming of resulting files is like in Scan.

 ## TODO:

-* add PDF Viewer to view scanned pdfs
+- [x] add PDF Viewer to view scanned pdfs
-* add more options to edit files (rename, rotate,..)
+- [ ] add more options to edit files (rename, rotate,..)
-* overwork views, they're mostly build for functionality, not to look good ;)
+- [ ] overwork views, they're mostly build for functionality, not to look good ;)
-* add some other design stuff, like splashscreen, icon, etc etc
+- [ ] add some other design stuff, like splashscreen, icon, etc etc